-The Community Climate System Model 3.0 (CCSM3) (Collins et al. 2006) of National Center for Atmospheric Research (NCAR) is able to realistically replicate many observed characteristics of El Niño-Southern Oscillation (ENSO), but the simulated ENSO is known to exhibit an overly strong biennial (~2 years) periodicity (Deser et al. 2006).
-The causes of this excessive biennial tendency have not yet been fully determined.
-Since the fundamental dynamics of ENSO resides within the tropical Pacific Ocean, hypotheses on the causes of this biennial tendency have thus far focused primarily on the model's biases inside the Pacific basin.
+The Community Climate System Model, version 3 (CCSM3; Collins et al. 2006), of the National Center for Atmospheric Research (NCAR) is able to realistically replicate many observed characteristics of El Niño-Southern Oscillation (ENSO), but the simulated ENSO is known to exhibit an overly strong biennial (~ 2 yr) periodicity (Deser et al. 2006).
+The causes of this excessive biennial tendency have not yet been fully decused primarily on the model's biases inside the Pacific basin.
 One well-accepted explanation is that the meridional scale of the atmospheric response to ENSO's sea surface temperature (SST) anomalies is too narrowly confined to the equator and therefore fastens the turnabout of the ENSO cycle (Deser et al. 2006).
-Based on the charge-recharge oscillator theory of ENSO (Wyrtki 1975; Jin 1997), the strength and meridional scale of the surface wind response set the meridional scale of the warm water volume involved in the recharge/discharge process and may affect the ENSO frequency.
+Based on the charge-recharge oscillator theory of ENSO (Wyrtki 1975; Jin 1997), the strength and meridional scale of the surface wind response set the meridional scale of the warm water volume involved in the recharge-discharge process and may affect the ENSO frequency.
+Nevertheless, interannual climate variability originated termined.
+Since the fundamental dynamics of ENSO resides within the tropical Pacific Ocean, hypotheses on the causes of this biennial tendency have thus far fofrom the Indian Ocean and the Indian and Australian monsoons could possibly interplay with the ENSO dynamics.
+The potential physical processes that allow the Indian Ocean and monsoons to influence the ENSO